Bureau of Children's Justice

 The People of the State of California vs. Chino Valley Unified School District

 BCJ filed a lawsuit on August 28, 2023 against Chino Valley Unified School District challenging CVUSD’s policy that forces district staff to notify parents, with minimal exceptions, whenever they become aware that a student has requested to use a name or pronoun different from, or to access facilities or participates in programs that do not align with the sex listed on their birth certificate or official records.
 District staff notified parents even against the student’s wishes and even when it puts them at risk of harm.
-The policy could expose a student to parental abuse, and increase their risk of self-harm or suicide.
-On September 6, 2023, the Court granted BCJ’s request for a temporary restraining order.
-On October 19, 2023 the Court issued a preliminary injunction, which continued to enjoin CVUSD from enforcing the forced outing provisions of the policy requiring schools to inform parents whenever a student requests to use a name or pronoun different from that on their birth certificate or official records, and if a student requests to use facilities or participates in programs that don't align with their sex on official records.
+The forced outing policy has no exception for when a student is at risk of physical, emotional, or psychological harm.
+And, discriminatory school policies, like the forced outing, have been shown to increase transgender and gender nonconforming students’ risk of self-harm and suicide.
+The Superior Court granted BCJ’s request for temporary restraining order and preliminary injunction during the legal proceedings, and issued its final ruling on September 9, 2024, granting BCJ’s motion for summary adjudication.
+The Court permanently enjoined CVUSD’s forced outing policy and also declared that the policy violated the Equal Protection Clause of California's Constitution, Education Code section 220, and Government section 11135 by discriminating against transgender and gender nonconforming students.

 Complaint